Classic Homemade Southern Pimiento Cheese

 It is a remarkably simple recipe that uses very common ingredients that are nearly always on hand.
 My basic recipe follows.

-Once you’ve tried the basic recipe you can do a little embellishing (a tiny dash of garlic powder, a dash of cayenne, or maybe a few chopped green olives) but don’t stray too far.
+Once you’ve tried the basic recipe, you can do a little embellishing (a tiny dash of garlic powder, a dash of cayenne, or maybe a few chopped green olives), but don’t stray too far.
 Otherwise, it’s not pimiento cheese anymore, but just some fancy cheese spread.
 Pimiento cheese is not meant for fanciness.

-❤️ Why We Love This Recipe
+Why I Recommend This Recipe

-• Total time, 10 minutes
+• Total time start-to-finish: 10 minutes

 • You can’t get more southern than this